Teachers: Please review our October 2016 Announcement regarding the IUHPFL Student Language Assessment Process.

 Applicants’ current foreign language teachers also provide an appraisal about the student’s foreign language ability.
 Again this form is online and should require a limited investment of time.

 Demanding Student Experience

 IUHPFL offers a demanding experience on all levels:

 - personal (overcoming fears, managing stress and anxiety)

 - physical (jetlag, adjusting to a new schedule)

 - social (interacting with a host family, the host culture and students from the group)

 - emotional (the absence of the comforts of U.S. family and home)

-High schools that have long supported the IUHPFL are encouraged to participate in yet another Program Cycle.
-We hope that new schools may contact us to ask questions and consider the once-in-a-lifetime opportunity they’d provide to their students.
-New schools who wish to gather more information about the Program, are encouraged to e-mail firstname.lastname@example.org.
+High schools who have long supported IUHPFL are encouraged to participate in yet another program cycle.
+New schools may want to consider the once-in-a-lifetime opportunity they’d provide to their students.
+New schools who wish to gather more information about the program are encouraged to e-mail email@example.com.